kristoffer-dyrkorn/javazone2024/README.md

 Mesh converters (in `src/converters`):

 - roadsToMesh (convert clamped roads to OBJ mesh)
-- buildingsToMesh (convert clamped buildings to OBJ mesh)
+- buildingsToMesh (convert clamped and extruded buildings to OBJ mesh)

 # Output

-The scripts will generate various output files in the root directory of the repo.
+The scripts will generate various output files in the root directory for the repo.
 The important output is three OBJ files (one each for terrain, buildings, and roads) and two PNG files (one for satellite imagery and one for aerial imagery).

 ## Visualization